jorgecasas/php-ml/docs/machine-learning/regression/least-squares.md

 ### Intercept and Coefficients

-After you train your model you can get the intercept and coefficients array.
+After you train your model, you can get the intercept and coefficients array.

 ```
 $regression->getIntercept();